SALT-Lab-Human-AI/project-check-point-1-ABCapture/Concept Iteration/VOICE_INPUT_IMPLEMENTATION.md

 ## Implementation Status

-### ✅ All Core Features Complete
+### ✅ Implementation Complete and Working

-All implementation tasks from the plan have been completed.
-The voice input functionality is ready for testing.
+All code has been implemented and tested.
+The voice input functionality is working correctly with Groq's Whisper API.
+The multipart/form-data request format issue has been resolved.

 ---